gvwilson/sensibleadventures/iffy/iffy.md

 The image reformed.
 The G-80 dropped the sentry bot it had picked up.
-Together,
-they and the other sentries turned toward the mansion.
+It and its packmages turned their heads toward the mansion in unison.
 The last thing Iffy saw before her aunt dragged her away was the G-80 tearing the door off its hinges.